fullstackedorg/workspace/docs/Develop/Files structure/Server.md

     console.log("Custom listener does nothing");
     return;
 });
 ```

 ![FullStacked Server](https://files.cplepage.com/fullstacked/server.png)

-Here's what happens in details is :
+Here's what happens in details :

 0. The server receives a request with the path `/path/foo`

-1. No files from the public directory is called `/path/foo`
+1. No files from the public directory is named `/path/foo`

 2. Express does not register anything at `/path/foo`